At a glance

-Sadly no written record traces the early Abyssinians in Britain exist.
+Sadly no written record traces of the early Abyssinians in Britain exists.
 It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as bunny cats.

 The Abyssinian cat was officially recognised as a distinct breed in 1882.
 The first standard of points was published in Harrison Weir’s book in 1889 and the first Abyssinian registered in the National Cat Club Studbook was in 1896.

 The Abyssinian has a muscular, strong and lithe body that is oriental in type.
 Legs are long and slender leading to small, oval-shaped paws.
 The tail is thick at the base, long and tapering at the tip.
 Abyssinians weigh between 4.5 – 6 kg (9.9 – 13.2 oz).

 The head is a modified wedge, with a muzzle that is neither pointed nor square.
 The large, almond-shaped eyes range in colour from green to hazel.